I Pledge To:

 - Verify: Before I share information, I will make a reasonable effort to ensure it is true, for instance by using reliable fact-checking websites or evaluating the scientific consensus on the topic.

-- Source: I will share my sources, providing a way for others to verify my information.
+- Source: I will endeavor to share my sources, providing a way for others to verify my information.

 - Clarify: I will aim to express myself in ways that clearly distinguishes between what is my opinion and what are the facts.